GabrielBalabanResearch/CHESRA_public/README.md

 >
 >`python3 create_figure.py`

-## The Digital Twin Data
+## Digital Twin Data
 The digital twin benchark requires LV pressure-volume traces, pressure-free biventricular geometries and corresponding synthetic motion fields.
 These data are included in the file `digital_twin_data.zip` and should unzipped before running the digital twin benchmark.
 For the sake of completeness the original (pressurized) mesh at end-diastole is included as the file `pressurized_bivmesh_60fibres.h5`.
+To access the digital twin data you can use [Git LFS](https://git-lfs.com/).

+>`git lfs fetch`
+>
+>`git lfs checkout`